Latin America and the Caribbean Urged to Double Clean Energy Financing to $150 Billion by 2030, IEA Report Says

 Challenges in attracting private capital include high financing costs, political and regulatory instability, and limited domestic credit capacity.
 The IEA suggests that supportive policies, tailored solutions such as hedging instruments, and more concessional financing, particularly for energy efficiency and emerging technologies, are essential to achieving renewable energy targets.

-Countries in the region, including Brazil, , , and Argentina, have some of the best wind and resources globally.
+Countries in the region, including Brazil, , Chile, and , have some of the best wind and solar resources globally.
 Additionally, the region holds significant reserves of essential minerals for clean energy technologies, such as lithium, copper, and silver.

 IEA Executive Director emphasized the region's potential, stating, “Latin America and the Caribbean can play an outsize role in the new global energy economy.
 With incredible natural resources and a longstanding commitment to renewables, countries in the region already have a head start on secure and sustainable transitions to clean energy.”